FAIRmat-Experimental/.github/profile/README.md

 ## Description

 Here you can fin a set of repositories with diverse content related to FAIR data management of experimental Material Science.
-There are exmaples covering FAIRmat Area A (Synthesis Methods) :diamond_shape_with_a_dot_inside:, Area B (Characterization Methods) :microscope: and Area E (Use case demonstrators) :battery:
+There are exmaples covering FAIRmat experimental work in:
+- :diamond_shape_with_a_dot_inside: Area A (Synthesis Methods)
+- :microscope: Area B (Characterization Methods)
+- :battery: Area E (Use case demonstrators)

 ---